memfault/interrupt/_drafts/bluetooth-low-energy-a-primer.md

 To better understand GATT, we need to cover a few important concepts (including Services and Characteristics):

-- Attributes: a generic term for any type of data exposed by the Server and defines the structure of this data.
+- **Attributes**: a generic term for any type of data exposed by the Server and defines the structure of this data.
 For example, Services and Characteristics (both defined below) are types of Attributes.
 - Services: a grouping of one or more Attributes (some of which are Characteristics).
 It’s meant to group together related Attributes that satisfy a specific functionality on the Server.
 For example, the SIG-adopted Battery Service contains one Characteristic called the Battery Level.
-- Characteristics: a Characteristic is always part of a Service and it represents a piece of information/data that a Server wants to expose to a client.
+- **Characteristics**: a Characteristic is always part of a Service and it represents a piece of information/data that a Server wants to expose to a client.
 For example, the Battery Level Characteristic represents the remaining power level of a battery in a device which can be read by a Client.
-- Profiles: Profiles are much broader in definition from Services.
+- **Profiles**: Profiles are much broader in definition from Services.
 They are concerned with defining the behavior of both the Client and Server when it comes to Services, Characteristics and even Connections and security requirements.
 Services and their specifications, on the other hand, deal with the implementation of these Services and Characteristics on the Server side only.

 A simplified representation of a Service: